seth-rah/DanmakufuScriptLearning/README.md

 The version these scripts were tested with can be found here: https://ux.getuploader.com/touhougc/download/4

+This installation assumes that the location of the default scripts that come with the initial installation are unchanged, as the directories have been specified as absolute.

 ## Install

 To make use of the scripts, put the contents of this repository into the Danmakufu `/script` directory.